Agents

 If you're new to structured outputs, start with our Quick Start Guide to understand basic workflow concepts, then explore Agent Configuration for foundational agent setup patterns.

-- id: data-processor
+- id: analyze-data

 • Pure JSON Response: Agent must respond with valid JSON only